students with their backs towards us, linking arms

 • The IRS offers an Interactive Tax Assistant that helps you identify if you qualify for tax benefits for education.

-• If you have a bank account, select direct deposit to receive your tax refund as a fast, reliable, and secure method instead of gimmicks like gift cards.
+• If you have a bank account, select direct deposit to receive your tax refund; this is the fastest and most reliable and secure method of receiving your refund.
+Avoid gimmicks like gift cards, which often come with fees.
 Setting up a checking account for yourself is a good idea if you have not done so already.

-• Filing taxes also makes it easier to submit your Free Application for Federal Student Aid (FAFSA), which can electronically import your tax return data.
+• Filing taxes also makes the Free Application for Federal Student Aid (FAFSA) easier because, with consent and approval, federal tax information is transferred directly from the IRS into the FAFSA form.
 This may help you get additional financial aid to pay for basic needs such as food and housing.

 • Check with your financial aid office to see if you are eligible to participate in work-study and if any openings are available.
-Receiving work-study can help secure other assistance, such as food.
+Receiving work-study, or even working 20 hours per week in a non-work-study job, may also help you qualify for other assistance, such as food benefits (SNAP).

 • Check with your college’s career services office to get job leads or paid internship opportunities.
 Faculty and classmates may also have ideas.

 • Many companies conduct virtual interviews rather than meeting in person.
-Consider these tips for a successful interview by phone, or video, recorded video, or getting to the next round with recruiters.
+Consider these tips for a successful interview by phone, or videorecorded video, or getting to the second round

 • Your college may have a “career closet” offering free business attire and accessories for an interview.
 You can also search this map of organizations that can help you make a good first impression.